 Thank you for purchasing our NEW (July 2014 Edition) Ratatak LM308 guitar pedal kit. previous versions versions did not have a case option, and the knobs did not turn the ‘correct ways’.
-We also are using some small 3 pin headers to attach the pots too.
 Less mess and fuss and now this pedal can be built with almost no wiring (none, but the 9V battery clip) If you are looking to build this kit in a larger or different enclosure, please consult our WIRED version of this kit.
 Please follow these instructions in order, as it can be tricky to build and insert into the enclosure.

 PLEASE FOLLOW THE BOM AND NOT JUST THE PCB, THE BOM HAS THE BEST UPDATED COMPONENT VALUES.